radumarias/rvirt-gpu/README.md

 # rvirt-gpu

-Virtualization for `GPU` that allows you to run local `GPU` apps and the code is actually ran in the cloud, keeping your data local, without changing your app, much.
+Virtualization for `GPU` that allows you to run local `GPU` apps and the code is actually ran in the cloud, keeping your data local, without changing your app, at least not much.

 Functionality:
 - `vGPU` is a `virtualization` layer for a `GPU`